Consumer value: Definitions

 Despite consumer value being regarded as a core marketing concept, researchers have widely agreed on the inconsistency of its definition, its nature, its characteristics and its conceptualisation.
 The definition of consumer value has been identified to differ based on the perspective and the context.
-Consumer value conceptualisation has been considered “broad as it is extensive and is represented as much in the field of economics and philosophy as it is in the domain of business”.
+Consumer value conceptualisation has been considered "broad as it is extensive and is represented as much in the field of economics and philosophy as it is in the domain of business".
 Despite different expressions, however, a commonality between these definitions is that consumer value is the gains and losses perceived by a consumer, in which these include price, utility, quality, benefits and costs.

 Table 1 outlines the differing definitions of consumer value by various academic researchers over time.

 Notable studies

 Holbrook's Typology of Consumer value

-Amongst the numerous studies surrounding consumer value, Holbrook's was considered to be a pioneer of the value construct as he defined it to be a core element of a consumer’s consumption experience.
+Among the numerous studies surrounding consumer value, Holbrook's was considered to be a pioneer of the value construct as he defined it to be a core element of a consumer's consumption experience.
 His approach was consistently refined over two decades, fundamentally leading to his development of a typology of value.
-This typology has been noted as “the most comprehensive approach to the value construct, because it captures more potential sources of value than do other conceptualisations”.
+This typology has been noted as "the most comprehensive approach to the value construct, because it captures more potential sources of value than do other conceptualisations".
 The value conceptualisations that Holbrook identified included economic, social, hedonic, and altruistic, in which these were further separated into eight value types: efficiency, excellence, status, esteem, play, aesthetics, ethics, and spirituality.
 These value types were considered either self-oriented (i.e. to be primarily concerned with oneself) or other-oriented (i.e. taking into account the feelings and needs of others).

 Efficiency

-Efficiency is the result of an individual actively using a product or consuming an experience in order to accomplish some kind of purpose.
+Efficiency is the result of an individual actively using a product or consuming an experience to accomplish some kind of purpose.
 Efficiency is often measured as “a ratio of outputs to inputs.”
 An example of this is the efficiency of a car, where an appropriate ratio is the distance the car can travel against the amount of fuel it uses.
 Efficiency can also be measured as convenience, such as how much use can be derived from a product or service versus the time or energy used to source them.

 Excellence

-Excellence refers to an individual’s admiration or appreciation of an object due to its quality, its ability to achieve a goal or to carry out a particular function.
+Excellence refers to an individual's admiration or appreciation of an object due to its quality, its ability to achieve a goal or to carry out a particular function.
 For example, a Ferrari may be a good choice for a high-quality car, however, it would not be a good choice for a delivery truck.

 Status

-Status refers to an individual’s consumption of a product or an experience in order to communicate a particular type of image or to convey an impression that portrays success.
+Status refers to an individual's consumption of a product or an experience to communicate a particular type of image or to convey an impression that portrays success.

 Esteem

 Status and esteem play hand in hand with one another, with esteem seen as a reaction to status.
-Esteem is the enhancement of one’s reputation and their public image through the ownership of certain possessions.
+Esteem is the enhancement of one's reputation and their public image through the ownership of certain possessions.